 Jessica: Love?
 What’s that?

-Monika: Are you working on any new projects now?
+Monika: Are you currently working on any new projects or initiatives, especially related to the transgender community or beyond?

 Jessica: I spend most of my time helping others begin the transition.
-Everything from telling them what to expect, who to see, what’s truth and what’s not, going with them to their first doctor’s appointment, if they live close enough, to helping them with makeup and finding the right clothes for their body type.
-It’s not really a “project”, I just love helping people be free and avoid the things I had to learn the hard way.
+Everything from telling them what to expect, who to see, what’s truth and what’s not, going with them to their first doctor’s appointment if they live close enough, to helping them with makeup and finding the right clothes for their body type.
+It’s not really a “project,” I just love helping people be free and avoid the things I had to learn the hard way.

 Jessica: There is no one thing.
 We all find our own ways to cope with it.

-Monika: My pen friend Gina Grahame wrote to me once that we should not limit our potential because of how we were born or by what we see other transsexuals and transgender people doing.
-Our dreams should not end on an operating table; that’s where they begin.
-Do you agree with this?
+Monika: My pen friend Gina Grahame once said that we should never limit our potential because of how we were born or by what we see other transgender people doing.
+She believes our dreams shouldn’t end on an operating table, that’s where they begin.
+Do you agree with this perspective?

 Jessica: For some, it’s a true statement.
 Some put everything on hold until they “complete” themselves.
 Others feel that they will never be done, that they are never going to be good enough.
 The transition should be a part of your life, not all of your life.